 Construction Site Noise & Health and Safety Training

 Our collection of Construction Site Health and Safety Articles provides a large number of examples of the countless dangers which exist on a construction site.
-These hazards can not only affect those who are working on the site, but also other groups who may access the construction site either with permission such as site visitors, or unauthorised access such as children who sneak on the site when nobody is around.
+These hazards can not only affect those who are working on the site, but also other groups who may access the construction site.
+This is either with permission, such as site visitors, or unauthorised access, such as children who sneak onto the site when nobody is around.

 Construction Site Noise